 No one likes to see their income go down.
 But if you want to avoid nasty surprises, then you need to accurately account for potential deductions like any other business.
 Costs can include anything from cleaning charges and insurance, to Airbnb and property management fees.

-One potential hidden cost that many hosts overlook is getting specific Airbnb insurance as they assume they are covered by Airbnb themselves.
-Whilst it’s true that you do get some cover through them if something goes wrong, it’s fairly limited and won’t give you full protection.
+One potential hidden cost that many hosts overlook is getting specific host insurance as they assume they are covered by Airbnb themselves.
+Whilst it’s true that you do get some cover through Airbnb if something goes wrong, what they provide fairly limited and won’t give you full protection.
 Most standard insurers don’t provide enough cover either.

 At Pikl, we specialise in insurance for hosts and property sharers.
-Check out what we provide or click on the button below to get a quote today.
+Check out our Airbnb insurance page for more info on why getting dedicated Airbnb insurance cover gives you better protection or click on the link below to get a quote today.

 Analyse and take action